 In October 1962 a staggering, distressing international event occurred.
-The Soviet Union under Premier Nikita Khrushchev set up missiles in Cuba that were pointed toward the US.
+The Soviet Union, under Premier Nikita Khrushchev, set up missiles in Cuba that were directed toward the US.
 The Cold War was hot.
 And hot could get hotter, sizzling enough to burn large swaths of America right off the map with nuclear weapons.
-The Cuban Missle Crisis was scarier to me than the boogie-man and the witch who lived under my bed.
+The Cuban Missile Crisis was scarier to me than the boogie-man and the witch who lived under my bed.

 There was much more to it than a barely eight-year-old could understand, yet I was aware of the perilous spot our country was in because my parents discussed national and world issues at the dinner table, purposely within earshot of us kids.
 They never chatted in hushed tones in our presence.
 I believe they did the right thing but I was frightened.
 For me, the two most unnerving aspects of the crisis were:

 2. Balboa Blvd.
 School held frequent bomb drills, and emergency warnings regularly appeared on TV, saying "This is just a test.
 If this were a real emergency you would be instructed to go to your nearest air raid shelter . . ." etc. I didn't know where an air raid shelter was--there certainly weren't any around our neighborhood.
 At school we were told (and a note was sent home to our parents) that in case war was declared all students would be sent home immediately.
-My friend Denise assured my Mom that when that happened she would take me home with her because she lived near the school.
-Mom looked at me and sternly said I was to come straight home in a hurry.
+My friend Denise Brader assured my Mom that when that happened she would take me home with her because she lived near the school.
+Mom gave me a stern look and stated that I was to come straight home in a hurry.
 Do not pass go and do not collect $200, basically.
 And don't stop to play either.
 And oh, the bomb drills.
 When the air-raid sirens blared we were to drop to our hands and knees under our desks, and cover our heads with our arms.